 This means that some information within the programme and module catalogue will be subject to change.
 Current students are invited to contact their Programme Leader or Academic Hive with any questions relating to the information available.

-The Engineering Management sub-module provides an introduction to company accounting and reporting, project evaluation and project management in preparation for working in a professional engineering environment.
+The Engineering Management sub-module provides an introduction to company financing, operation, pricing and costing, accounting and reporting, marketing, project evaluation and project management in preparation for working in a professional engineering environment.

 This sub-module also provides an introduction to the legal responsibilities of companies and employees to the health and safety of all in the workplace.
 It serves as an introduction to techniques used by engineers to evaluate and reduce levels of danger in the work place.

 CHADEESINGH Ralph (Chm Proc Eng)